-- Add 4 cups powdered sugar, one cup at a time and mix on low speed until incorporated into butter.
+- Add 4 cups of powdered sugar, one cup at a time and mix on low speed until it’s incorporated into butter.
 The frosting will start to thicken.

 - Begin to alternate in the blueberry sauce and heavy whipping cream while alternating in additional cups of powdered sugar until all the powdered sugar, heavy cream and blueberry sauce have been added.
 Continue beating until all ingredients are combined and then beat it at a high speed for 1 minute to whip some additional air into the frosting.